 Presentation

-1. To provide fellowships at all post-graduate stages, from Master to PhDs and postdoctoral associates, with emphasis on projects that involve joint supervision of interdisciplinary nature;
+1. to provide fellowships at all post-graduate stages, from master to PhDs and postdoctoral associates, with emphasis on projects that involve joint supervision of interdisciplinary nature

-2. To build a community through outreach events, meetings and more specialized workshops at all scales of the consortium.
+2. to build a community through outreach events, meetings and more specialized workshops at all scales of the consortium.

 Composition of the consortium

-• two Physics labs: MSC, PMMH;
+• two physics labs: MSC, PMMH

-• two labs within the “Faculté Santé”: CRESS/ECSTRRA, IAME;
+• two labs within the Faculty of Health: CRESS/ECSTRRA, IAME/MOCLID

-• one group at Institut de Physique du Globe : Geological Fluid Dynamics;
+• one group at Institut de Physique du Globe : Geological Fluid Dynamics

 Scientific themes